tonybaloney/tonybaloney.github.io/blog/python-gets-a-jit.md

 Never heard of a copy-and-patch JIT?
 Don't worry, nor had I and nor have most people.
 It's an idea [only proposed recently in 2021](https://dl.acm.org/doi/10.1145/3485513) and designed as a fast algorithm for dynamic language runtimes.

 I'll try and explain what a copy-and-patch JIT is by expanding our interpreter loop and rewriting it as a JIT.
 Before, the interpreter loop did two things, first it interpreted (looked at the bytecode) then it executed (ran the instruction).
-What we can do instead is to seperate those tasks and have the interpreter output the instructions and not execute them.
+What we can do instead is to separate those tasks and have the interpreter output the instructions and not execute them.

 A **copy-and-patch** JIT is the idea that you **copy** the instructions for each command and fill-in-the-blanks for that bytecode arguments (or **patch**).
 Here's a rewritten example, I keep the loop very similar but each time I append a code string with the Python code to execute: